 Any day that I can tick off all of the above is classed as a “perfect day”.

 Bunch together a few “perfect days” and you have a perfect week.
 Have a few perfect weeks and suddenly you have a perfect month and you’ve now developed a routine and a discipline.

-With your new daily routine and a string of mostly perfect weeks and months you’ll soon realise that you have accomplished all of your most important goals.
+With your new daily routine and a string of mostly perfect weeks and months, you’ll soon realize that you have accomplished all of your most important goals.

 The goal might have been achieved in the space of a year or longer but the unit of time which you managed and measured was one day.

 Now perhaps not every one of your days can be a “perfect day”, but could the majority be?
 Once you get hooked on having perfect days it will be difficult to go back to having ordinary ones.

 They say an apple a day keeps the doctor away.
 So some things you have to do every day.
 Eating seven apples on Sunday night instead of one a day just isn’t going to get the job done.

 I’ll leave you with a few words on the topic from the late great Jim Rohn: